 A sinkhole, also known as a sink, shake hole, swallow hole, swallet, doline, or cenote, is a natural depression or hole in the Earth’s surface caused by karst processes — the chemical dissolution of carbonate rocks or suffosion processes for example in sandstone.

-Sinkholes may vary in size from 1 to 600 meters (3.3 to 2,000 ft) both in diameter and depth, and vary in form from soil-lined bowls to bedrock-edged chasms.
-Sinkholes may be formed gradually or suddenly, and are found worldwide.
-The different terms for sinkholes are often used interchangeably
+Sinkholes may vary in size from 1 to 600 meters (3.3 to 2,000 ft) in diameter and depth and vary in form from soil-lined bowls to bedrock-edged chasms.
+Sinkholes may be formed gradually or suddenly and are found worldwide.
+The different terms for sinkholes are often used interchangeably.

 Catastrophic ground cover collapse

-On the other hand, covers only a small portion of damages caused by sinkhole activity.
+On the other hand, it covers only a tiny portion of damages caused by sinkhole activity.
 Under Florida law, catastrophic ground cover collapse includes geological activity resulting in the following:

-A depression in the ground clearly visible to the naked eye
+- A depression in the ground visible to the naked eye

-Here in the near future to home insurance polices in the near future.
-To higher deductibles for sinkhole coverage to buy back option sometimes requiring an inspection and even excluding the coverage all together.
+Here shortly, home insurance policies will have higher deductibles for sinkhole coverage.
+To buy-back option sometimes requires an inspection and even excludes the coverage altogether.